-- CV, Track Record, State of the art:
+- CV, Track Record; B1 & B2

 Your scientific leadership profile should be evident throughout the proposal, i.e. not only in the CV and Track Record section, but also in B1 and B2, e.g. when presenting the state of the art or preliminary data (\rightarrow "As we could show in [ref.x]...")